plmcdowe/PowerShell-and-Forescout/README.md

 # PowerShell-and-Forescout
+With a service account in an AD security group granting administrator privileges on Windows clients, and the Forescout SecureConnector application installed on those clients - it is possible to integrate PowerShell through Forescout in a multitude of ways.

+I had been leveraging PowerShell scripts in Forescout policies for a few months when I realized that the script repository in Forescout was becoming cluttered, and version control was growing cumbersome.
+In those preceding months, I had been creating PowerShell scripts unique to each individual policy.
+> \> Discover and track logged on users?
+Script.
+> \> Discover and remove USB devices?
+Script.. for *each* USB device.
+> \> Discover and unistall prohibited software?
+Script.. for *each* program.
+> \> Track software versions?
+Scripts.
+> \> And so on, and on, and on.

+As you can imagine, this scaled terribly.

-With a service account in the appropriate AD security group granting administrator privileges on Windows clients, and the Forescout SecureConnector application installed on those clients - it is possible to integrate PowerShell in a multitude of ways.
-I had been leveraging PowerShell scripts in Forescout Policies for a few months when I realized that the repository in Forescout was becoming cluttered and version control was growing cumbersome.
-I had been creating PowerShell scripts unique to each individual policy.
-The scripts in this repository are the product of my efforts to deconflict Forescout Policy and PowerShell scripts.
-I sought to create scripts which were modular and easily extendable for new requirements.
-This would allow essentially 3 scripts.
-One to perform discoveries, one to manage installed or running software, and one to manage installed or active usb devices.
+The scripts in this repository are the products from my effort to deconflict Forescout Policy and the use of unique PowerShell scripts.
+I sought to create scripts which were modular and easily extendable to meet new requirements within their general use-cases.
+This boiled down to 3 scripts.
+One to perform discovery and tracking, one to manage installed or running software, and one to manage installed or active USB devices.
+This enabled Forescout policies to be reshaped as well, resulting in fewer scripts on clients being ran simultanously, or individually throughout a host's time on the network.

 ### [ APP_SwitchCase.ps1 ](https://github.com/plmcdowe/PowerShell-and-Forescout/blob/46b27bdb2193f8ee5286ae92a2f75d76491e80e8/APP_SwitchCase.ps1)
 ```PowerShell
 #EXE file search